-The financial aid offer is a key that will help you unlock how you'll pay for school, including how much you'll potentially have to pay on your own.
-For new students who submitted a FAFSA and were approved for financial aid, you will receive an aid offer that looks like the example below: (Please note that returning students will receive an e-mail with this information on their myFinancialAid account).
+The financial aid offer is a key that will help students unlock how they'll pay for school, including how much they'll potentially have to pay on their own.
+For new students who submitted a FAFSA and were approved for financial aid, they will receive an aid offer that looks like the example below: (Please note that returning students will receive an e-mail with this information on their myFinancialAid account).